 Nebraska Health Care Foundation

-This scholarship is open to all CNA students interested in working in a nursing facility or an assisted living community.
+This scholarship is open to all CNA students interested in working in a nursing facility or an assisted living community and able to attend the Nebraska Health Care Learning Center Basic Nursing Assistant Training program in Lincoln.

 How to Apply